 If you aren’t able to get a treatment done, you can always straighten your hair at home to make it smoother.
 For the best results, make sure to use a smoothing heat protect spray and follow up with a serum.

 Don’t panic!
 We don’t mean to cut your hair off entirely.
 Ask your stylist to thin your hair with thinning shears.
 This will cut down the amount of volume in your hair, but you won’t lose the shape of your hairstyle.

 Alternatively, you can also get a long layered cut to balance out the volume of your hair.
 Lastly, if you’re just over the thickness of your hair, and just want a new look altogether, cut it.
 Get a short crop, like a pixie, but go for an edgier appeal.
 An edgy pixie has a spiky finish which can be obtained with the use of thinning shears and it gives the hair a stylish texture.
 If a pixie is too short, try a shag as this layered cut removes volume and makes your thick hair appear finer.

 Nope, not just a regular pair of scissors from your local beauty shop, an actual pair of quality thinning shears.
-Thinning scissors are designed with a blade on one side and a comb-like blade on the other.
+Thinning scissors are specially designed with a blade on one side and a comb-like blade on the other.
 Some of your options include finishing hair thinning scissors, chunking hair thinning scissors, and texturising hair thinning scissors just to name a few.
-And you thought how to make your hair thinner would a simple snip!
-If you’re looking to simply thin your thick hair, consider investing in a chunking hair thinning scissors to remove large amounts of hair, without it affecting the length.
+If you’re looking to simply thin your thick hair, consider investing in chunking hair thinning scissors to remove larger amounts of hair, without it affecting the length.